Social media engagement insights, news, and tips.

 60% of customers have said they are likely to pass on information about your product or service on social media, and 71% said they are more likely to purchase products and services based on social media referrals.

-Negative information is 63% more likely to be clicked on that positive information?
+Negative information is 63% more likely to be clicked on than positive information.
 Brand awareness can expand online, but it’s also where brand reputation can be squashed.

 You might unknowingly be falling victim to unauthorized selling or losing sales to competitors due to comments on your social accounts.
 Maybe you’re aware of it, but your brand gets high volumes of comments and finds it difficult to track manually.